Skip to content

 OCR Engine

 OCR engine handles the OCR process.
-It supports batch processing which is ideal for large amount of input files; sequential processing which is good for lightweight tasks or testing; streaming that streams OCR results which is designed for frontend integration.
+It supports concurrent processing which is ideal for large amount of input files; sequential processing which is good for lightweight tasks or testing; streaming that streams OCR results which is designed for frontend integration.

 from vlm4ocr import OCREngine